Ep. 5: Deposco’s Warehouse Managing System Grows The Daily Grace

 That’s exactly right.
 I will say that as a transition, it’s going to be difficult.
 However, after you’re 2 months into a Deposco implementation, you can totally look back and say, “Wow, this was well worth it”.

 We’re so glad we made that transition.
 Even though you’re going to have bugs, you just got to roll with the punches because once you get through them, you will be very happy with your choice of Deposco.

 How did implementation go for The Daily Grace Co.?

 We did a full implementation from our starting conversation with Deposco to go-live in just 2 months, which is very quick.
 We had Advent season ahead, which is where peak season starts.
 Being able to get in about a month early allowed us to work out all the bugs and fixes before that season started.

 Probably the biggest thing is mapping out what specifically your needs are to ensure the implementation goes smoothly.

-The pick and ship functionality has gotten our fulfillment times down under 0.7 days this year.
+The pick-and-ship functionality has gotten our fulfillment times down under 0.7 days this year.
 We are fulfilling orders in less than a day, which also allows us to put business rules in place specifically for shipping couriers, which we didn’t have before.

 We are sitting under 5 days, whereas before were at 7 or 8 days.
 Looking at couriers and knowing that we can utilize those as an option, but keeping them cheaper and offering the best transit time, are all crucial variables for our customers.
-They’re super satisfied with what what’s coming to their doors.
+They’re super satisfied with what’s coming to their doors.

 I think that’s the key to any small business owner: “How can I make my customers happier?
 How can I keep them coming back?”
 And, the supply chain, especially in this past year, has been very much at the forefront of that customer experience.